aaronkjones/noobs-term/docs/README.md

 ## Install

-The installer will perform several functions including:
+The installer will:

+- Backup existing dotfiles
 - Install dependencies git, curl, wget
 - Install programs zsh, tmux, neovim
 - Install dotfiles to `~/.dotfiles` and symbolically link them to their default locations